 Book an appointment or Call our offices for any questions.Schedule Appointments

 The Miracle of Osseointegration (How Dental Implants Work)

 With dental implants, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.

 What is a dental implant?

 Dental implants are made of titanium.
-A completed implant includes three pieces: the implant itself (a titanium screw that is placed in the jawbone), the abutment (a connector between the implant and crown) and the crown (the part that is visible and looks like a tooth).
-Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling will place the implant and the abutment, and the crown will be completed by your general dentist.
+A completed implant includes three pieces: the implant itself (a titanium screw that is placed in the jawbone), the abutment (a connector between the implant and crown), and the crown (the part that is visible and looks like a tooth).
+Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters will place the implant and the abutment, and the crown will be completed by your general dentist.